unoplatform/uno.toolkit.ui/doc/helpers/command-extensions.md

   - `ItemClickEventArgs.ClickedItem` from `ListView.ItemClick`
   - `NavigationViewItemInvokedEventArgs.InvokedItem` from `NavigationView.ItemInvoked`
   - `ItemsRepeater`'s item root's DataContext
-- Command on `TextBox`/`PasswordBox`\*: Having this set will also cause the keyboard dismiss on enter.
+- Command on `TextBox`/`PasswordBox`\*: Having this set will also cause the keyboard to dismiss on enter.
 - Command on `ListView`\*: [`IsItemClickEnabled`](https://learn.microsoft.com/uwp/api/windows.ui.xaml.controls.listviewbase.isitemclickenabled) must also be set to true for this to work.

 ## Usage